CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 a) Windows 10 Pro, Enterprise or Education 64 bit (note that Docker installs best on non-home versions of Windows)
 b) Mac OS X El Capitan 10.11 on a 2010 or newer machine.

-* Admin access to your computer to enable folder sharing for Docker [add more info here].
+* Admin access to your computer to enable folder sharing for Docker.

 * Clean data.
 We can use a toy corpus to check that everything is working.
-When you are ready to use your own data, check that audio is in the right format, and you have some text annotations in Elan, Transcriber or Praat format [add more info here].
+When you are ready to use your own data, check that audio is in the right format, and you have some text annotations in Elan, Transcriber or Praat format.
+We'll talk more about this in the workshop.

 * A good internet connection, to download the Docker image.